jansmolders86/mediacenterjs/README.md

 * Seeking beyond buffer not working yet.

 Be sure to check the open issues before filing a new one.
+If you filing a new issue, be sure to metion your NodeJS version and the platform (eg Windows or Ubuntu, Debian etc).

-Also check out what is currently being developed or fixed on Trello: https://trello.com/b/czjyYsFi/mediacenterjs
+Also check out what is currently being developed and/or fixed on MCJS Trello page: https://trello.com/b/czjyYsFi/mediacenterjs

 Translations
 -------------